Palliative care at home may be required if your loved one is living with a life-limiting illness or condition.

 Palliative care is only available once you have stopped having your condition treated

-Having palliative care does not mean that the medical professionals have given up on your loved one and is often provided alongside medical treatments such as radiotherapy or chemotherapy.
+Having palliative care doesn’t necessarily that the medical professionals will stop treatment, especially if treatment is helping slow progression or reduce pain.
+Palliative care is often provided alongside medical treatments such as radiotherapy or chemotherapy.

 Palliative care is only suitable if your relative is nearing the end of their life

 Not true: it can be accessed at any stage of an illness and can continue for long periods of time.